Neuroling/SPINCO_SINEEG/ScienceCloud.md

 Login as the new user
 - `login <username>`

- ssh key generation
+#### ssh key generation
+Once logged in as user (in your local Ubuntu console):
+- Type this: `ssh-keygen -t rsa -b 4096`
+- You can press enter when asked about the files in which to save it, to choose default
+- It will ask to enter a passphrase or leave this empty
+- Now you can access `cat ~./.ssh/id_rsa.pub` to see the public key that should have been generated

-- Graphic user interface
+### Graphic user interface

 https://docs.s3it.uzh.ch/how-to_articles/how_to_set_up_a_linux_terminal_environment_on_windows_10_with_windows_subsystem_for_linux/